-Bill Skarsgård' made research into the "psycho universe" to find his own way to perform Pennywise.
+Bill Skarsgård did research into the "psycho universe" to find his own way to perform Pennywise.
 He got inspiration from The Shining (1980).

 27 is a number which is often associated with this story.
 This film was released 27 years after the original 1990 television mini-series.
 In the book, it is mentioned that "It" returns to Derry approximately every 27 years.
 Jonathan Brandis, who played young Bill in the original film, died at 27 years old.
 This movie was released one month after Bill Skarsgård (Pennywise) 27th birthday.
 The official US release date is 9/8/2017.
 9+8+2+0+1+7 = 27.

 The Duffer Brothers originally wanted to direct the movie, but were overlooked as they were not "established" enough.
 They went on to create Stranger Things (2016), which co-stars Finn Wolfhard (Richie) and pays homage to Stephen King.
-They also worked with Alexander Skarsgård, brother of Bill Skarsgård who portrays Pennywise the Dancing Clown in this film, on their debut feature film Hidden (2015).
+They also worked with Alexander Skarsgård, brother of Bill Skarsgård (Pennywise), on their debut feature film Hidden (2015).

 Although Bill Skarsgård was on set for the majority of production, he didn't actually begin filming his scenes until more than half of shooting was complete.
 The time before he actually started filming was spent working with Andrés Muschietti and the producers in order to perfect his mannerisms as Pennywise, as Skarsgård stated that he felt an immense amount of pressure to play the role perfectly due to Tim Curry's well-regarded performance in It (1990).